Premier Boxing Champions: 2015–2018

-2018–present
+2018–2022

 By 2018, most of PBC's broadcasting agreements lapsed.
 In September of that year, PBC reached a four-year deal with Fox Sports, covering a series of 10 "marquee" cards per-year on the Fox broadcast network, 12 per-year on FS1, as well as Fox-produced pay-per-view events.
 Unlike the previous time-buy arrangements, Fox is paying rights fees; The Ring reported that Fox was paying $60 million per-year.
 Prior to the announcement, PBC reached a long-term deal with Showtime, through 2021.
 Despite PBC's previous aversion to them, Fox and Showtime would also began producing pay-per-view events as part of their respective deals.

 In June 2019, Mike Coppinger of The Athletic reported that Ari Emanuel, co-CEO of Endeavor (parent company of UFC), had been in talks with Haymon to potentially acquire PBC, with Haymon maintaining his involvement (as Dana White had after its acquisition of UFC).

+2023–present

 On December 7, 2023, with Showtime winding down its sports division, PBC announced an exclusive agreement with Amazon Prime Video.
-Amazon will stream a regular PBC Championship Boxing series in the United States and other countries on Prime Video, as well as ancillary content such as original documentaries and archive content.
+Amazon would stream a regular PBC Championship Boxing series in the United States and other countries on Prime Video, as well as ancillary content such as original documentaries and archive content.
 In the United States, Amazon will also distribute PBC pay-per-view events; they will not require an Amazon Prime subscription to purchase.

+In July 2026, PBC was reported to be entering a broadcast agreement with DAZN, joining several other major boxing promoters already aligned with the streaming platform, such as Matchroom Boxing, Queensberry Promotions, Top Rank. and Golden Boy Promotions.
+The agreement came as PBC’s existing arrangement with Prime Video neared expiration, although Prime Video was still expected to carry some DAZN-distributed boxing events.
+A longer-term PBC–DAZN agreement was also expected to be finalised.

 United States audiences

-As of March 2017, the highest PBC audiences have been Errol Spence Jr. vs Leonard Bundu (NBC, 2016, 4.8 million), Keith Thurman vs Robert Guerrero (NBC, 2015, 3.4 million), and Keith Thurman vs Danny García (CBS, 2017, 3.1 million), all of them at welterweight division.
+As of March 2017, the highest PBC audiences have been Errol Spence Jr. vs Leonard Bundu (NBC, 2016, 4.8 million), Keith Thurman vs Robert Guerrero (NBC, 2015, 3.4 million), and Keith Thurman vs Danny García (CBS, 2017, 3.1 million), all of which were fights at the welterweight division.